 - Being out in the sun all day can lead to sunburn and heat fatigue

-Gig economy jobs
+Gig economy jobs for backpackers

 The gig economy is heating up, with plenty of people turning to odd jobs such as food delivery or air tasker jobs to help earn some extra cash.
 Like many casual positions, you get out what you put in, so if you’re willing to work, you can make a good amount of cash here.
 Earning money in Australia with gig economy jobs can include everything from rideshare drivers and food delivery drivers to pet sitters, furniture removalists or freelancers.
 The scope is wide and can be tailored to your interests, skills and talents.